-We represent individuals injured physically and psychologically, or both, due to negligence or wrongdoing in a number of areas:
+We represent individuals in a number of areas, including:

 We do not back down from a challenge and make sure that all of our clients receive the justice they deserve.

-Mejia v.
-Dominick, et al., successfully defended an elected official and management employees accused of sexually harassing the plaintiff, an intern.
-The plaintiff abandoned her lawsuit resulting in its dismissal with prejudice.
-Evidence was developed showing plaintiff praised the accused supervisor’s workplace conduct and that she even expressed gratitude for the overwhelmingly positive experiences working for him.+ Read Full
+- Tobin & Muñoz successfully defended an elected official and management employees accused of sexually harassing the plaintiff, an intern.
+The plaintiff abandoned her lawsuit and the court dismissed it with prejudice.
+The firm found evidence that showed the plaintiff praised the accused supervisor’s workplace conduct and expressed gratitude for the overwhelmingly positive experiences working for him.

-Swihart v.
-Blades Machinery Co, et al., (Northern District Indiana), successfully defended manufacturer of grinding equipment in multimillion dollar product liability suit by worker who sustained traumatic amputation.
+- Swihart v.
+Blades Machinery Co, et al. (Northern District Indiana) We successfully defended a manufacturer of grinding equipment in a multimillion-dollar product liability suit by a worker who sustained traumatic amputation.

-Roberts v.
-Spears, et al., successfully represented estate, widow and child of patient who died due to medical negligence and obtained a substantial settlement.
+- Roberts v.
+Spears, et al. We successfully represented the estate, widow and child of a patient who died due to medical negligence and obtained a substantial settlement.

-Touhy v.
-Simon, et. al., obtained a substantial settlement for the beneficiary of a trust, the widow of the former Speaker of the House, who was victimized by her former trustee, the late Speaker’s attorney.
+- Touhy v.
+Simon, et. al. We obtained a substantial settlement for the beneficiary of a trust, the widow of the former Speaker of the House, who was victimized by her former trustee, the late Speaker’s attorney.
 Simon breached his fiduciary duty by engaging in conflicts of interest, neglecting the trusts’ financial affairs and ignoring the thefts of a forger who was looting the trust estate.

-Confidential v.
-Confidential, et. al., successfully represented the lead group of 29 African-American workers in class claims of racially based employment discrimination.
-More than 300 African-American employees suffered discrimination for decades in wages, benefits, salary, advancement and opportunity due to their race.+ Read Full
+- Confidential v.
+Confidential, et. al. We successfully represented the lead group of 29 African-American workers in class claims of racially based employment discrimination.
+More than 300 African-American employees suffered discrimination for decades in wages, benefits, salary, advancement and opportunity due to their race.